HishamJaffar98/MageLight/README.md

 ## Controls
 - Use the `Mouse` to navigate through UI menus (*Start Menu, Pause Menu, Options Menu, Enemy Details Viewing Section (**Also known as Beasts of MageLight**) and Game Over Screen*)
-- Use `Mouse over` to hover over the different wizard types in your allies bar before dropping them to view their details.
+- Use `Mouse over` to hover over the different wizard types in your defender bar before dropping them to view their details.
 - Use `Left Mouse Click` to select which wizard to deploy.
 - Use `Left Mouse Click` on the playing field to deploy selected wizard.
 - Use `Escape` to toggle the Pause Menu.